ProjectPythia/.github/.github/ISSUE_TEMPLATE/update-resource-gallery.md

 ---
-name: Update external links gallery
+name: Update resource gallery
-about: Update external links gallery
+about: Update resource gallery
 title: ''
-labels: 'external-links-gallery-submission'
+labels: 'resource-gallery-submission'
 ---

 <!-- Please fill out the template below by adding the necessary information in between the single quotes ('') in each relevant or known field (or replacing the "unspecified" tag in the 3 tags sections). -->